RasaHQ/rasa/docs/user-guide/building-assistants.rst

      - use_case

 A story for a form is very simple, as all the slot collection form happens inside the form, and therefore doesn’t need to be covered in your stories.
+You just need to write stories showing when the form should be activated.
+For the sales form, add this story to your ``stories.md`` file:

 .. code-block:: md

    ## sales form
    * contact_sales
-       - sales_form
+       - sales_form                   <!--Run the sales_form action-->
-       - form{"name": "sales_form"}
+       - form{"name": "sales_form"}   <!--Activate the form-->
-       - form{"name": null}
+       - form{"name": null}           <!--Deactivate the form-->

 As a final step, let’s add the FormPolicy to our config file: